daniel-234/react-user-authentication/README.md

 ## About this project

-To build this project I will follow the [wonderful course](https://frontendmasters.com/courses/complete-react-v4/) taught by Brian Holt at Frontend Masters as a complete introduction to React and its ecosystem.
+To build the application I followed the [wonderful course](https://frontendmasters.com/courses/complete-react-v4/) taught by Brian Holt at Frontend Masters as a complete introduction to React and its ecosystem.
 You can find his course notes [here](https://btholt.github.io/complete-intro-to-react-v4/).

-Although it would have been easier to build this application by using `create-react-app`, I chose to follow Brian's track and try to understand the tools I am using and know what each of them does.
-This way it will be easier to manipulate them and get the best performance from them.

-This application has been built from the ground up, starting from the simplest React application possible.
+Following that track, this app has been built starting from the simplest React application possible.
-In its first version (check the commit after the initial one) it uses two script tags to load the React and the ReactDOM libraries (their development versions) from a CDN.
+Its first working version (check the commit after the initial one) only uses two script tags to load the React and the ReactDOM libraries (their development versions) from a CDN.

+All the tools have been configured manually, instead of using a black box like `create-react-app`.

 ## Getting Started

 To run this application, you need to have Node.js installed.
 If you don't have it, please go to the [Node.js](https://nodejs.org/en/) website, download and install it.

-To install this application you can (fork and) download it and then run the command `npm install` from your terminal.
+Then you can install this application, by (forking and) downloading it and then running the command `npm install` from your terminal.
-<del>After the install process has finished, run the command `npx webpack src/App.js` from your terminal.
-This will bundle your files and translate the ES6 imports into ES5 syntax, that can be run by all browser engines.</del>

-<del>Now you can  open the file `index.html` from your browser window.
-There's no other things to do at this point.</del>

-With the addition of a configuration file for Webpack, there's no need to specify manually an entry point or an output on the command line, as we already did that in that config file.
-At this point I've added the Webpack development server, that conveniently provides live reloading.
-It serves its assets from the configured public path property, so a minor refactoring has been done on `index.html` to load `main.js` file from that folder, instead of doing it from the home page.
-The bundled file referenced inside the home page now has a relative path that points to the folder where the development server accesses the webpack assets.
-That made the two script commands `build` and `watch` not useful anymore, as we had to manually open the `index.html`.
-So they were removed in this commit.

-Run the app by <del>typing `npm run webpack-dev-server`</del> using the script command `npm run start:dev` from the command line and open your browser at `localhost:8080` to see it live.
+Run the app by using the script command `npm run start:dev` from the command line and open your browser at `localhost:8080` to see it live.
 Watch Webpack live update your output without you having to reload your browser window, while in development, after we added the Hot Module Replacement feature (and its plugins built for React).

 ## Built With

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces
+- [Reach Router](https://github.com/reach/router) - Next generation routing for React
 - [Jest](https://jestjs.io/en/) - Delightful JavaScript Testing
 - [Webpack](https://webpack.js.org/) - A static module bundler for modern JavaScript applications